aileot/nvim-laurel/doc/macros.md

   instead, or use them together.
   - Values in `?api-opts` has priority over those in `?extra-opts` when they are conflicted.
-- It must be a bare sequence `[]`, but interpreted as if kv-table `{}`.
+- It must be a bare-sequence `[]`, but interpreted as if kv-table `{}`.
 Boolean key/value for `?api-opts` is set to `true` by key itself; the other keys expects the next values as their values respectively.
   - To set `false` to key, set it in `?api-opts` instead.
-  - Items for keys must be bare strings, for values can be any.
+  - Items for keys must be bare-strings, for values can be any.
 - It can be set just before `rhs` as if to modify the attribute of `rhs`, though, in Vim script, the equivalent options are to be set just after Ex command to modify that of Ex command.
 This change makes it easier to insert